marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 <CounterButton />;
 ```

+And the result is this new slide:

 ![Slide with a button component](button-component.png)

 And just like that, you have a functional component inside a presentation.
+If you are following along, you can check that by clicking on the button the internal counter increments.

 There are a couple of things to note here: